-The COAG Energy Council has directed the Australian Energy Market Commission (AEMC) to review the design, function and roles of facilitated gas markets and gas transportation arrangements on the east coast of Australia.
+The Australian Energy Market Commission released the Stage 2 Final Report for the East Coast Wholesale Gas Market and Pipeline Frameworks Review on 28 July 2016.
+The AEMC had been directed by the COAG Energy Council to review the design, function and roles of facilitated gas markets and gas transportation arrangements on the east coast of Australia.

 At its December 2014 meeting, the COAG Energy Council released its Vision for the Australian gas market, and asked the AEMC to review the role and objectives of the facilitated gas markets currently in operation in eastern Australia.
-The AEMC review is also to set out a road map for the continued development of the markets in order to meet the Council’s Vision.
+The AEMC review was also to set out a road map for the continued development of the markets in order to meet the Council’s Vision.

 the appropriate structure, type and number of facilitated markets on the east coast, including options to enhance transparency and price discovery, and reduce barriers to entry;

 opportunities to improve effective risk management, including through liquid and competitive wholesale spot and forward markets which provide tools to price and hedge risk; and